 Hanna Andersson FAQ

-In my experience Hanna Andersson runs true to size but I often order one size up so things last a little bit longer.
-If fit is important right when your order arrives, stick with your regular size.
+In my experience, Hanna Andersson runs true to size but I often order one size up so things last a little bit longer.
+If the fit is important right when your order arrives, stick with your regular size.

 In 2020 Hanna Andersson closed all their physical locations and moved to an online-only model.
 They are still in business and creating the most comfortable kids clothing.